 Bridget Swanson is a graduate student at Penn.
 She holds a B.A. in German and English Literatures from the University of Miami, and a M.A. in Germanic Languages and Literatures from the University of Pennsylvania.
 Her research interests focus both on contemporary film studies, specifically the adaptation of German literary classics, and secondary language acquisition.

-Along with Dr. Christina Frei, Bridget Swanson is currently co-authoring an innovative textbook for introductory German language and culture entitled Augenblicke: An Introduction to German through Film and Media.
+Along with Dr. Christina Frei, Bridget Swanson is currently co-authoring an innovative textbook for introductory German language and culture entitled Augenblicke: An Introduction to German through Film, Media & Text.
 In Spring and Fall 2013 assisted Dr. Frei in the implementation of these materials in two sections of Elementary German at Penn.
 In addition to writing and teaching innovative materials, she has presented on her understanding of effective SLA pedagogy at various venues.
 In Fall 2011 she presented the approach that informs this textbook at ACTFL's annual conference in the panel "Pedagogy By Design: Linking High School and College Curricula," and in Spring 2013 she introduced the material to her colleagues through a presentation on "Backward Design in Augenblicke: Starting with the End in Mind and Everything that Comes in Between."
 In 2014, she will present on the relationship between film and first-year foreign language pedagogy at Binghamton University's German Studies Colloquium, ACTFL, NeMLA, and the GSA.

 A dedicated teacher, Bridget received the SAS Dean's Award for Distinguished Teaching by a Graduate Student in Spring 2013.
 Her commitment to education, however, spans beyond the undergraduate classroom.
 In Fall 2010 and Fall 2011, she participated in training UPenn's Foreign Language Fellows, and plans to continue facilitating Foreign Language Fellows in upcoming summers.
 As a Graduate Fellow for Teaching Excellence with the Center of Teaching and Learning during the 2013 - 2014 academic year, she organized monthly workshops on pedagogical practices and met with graduate student teachers to foster productive conversations about their own teaching methods.